irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Matever .357 revolver (including akimbo version) can now use AP rounds, similar to an AP kit.
 * White Streak and Baby Deagle (including akimbo versions) can now use AP rounds, similar to an AP kit.
 They come in 2 versions - standard and low velocity.
 * Strix's low velocity slide was changed into a damage class conversion kit.
+* Unlike all other weapon types in Gilza, pistols have 2 distinct recoil presets - standard and revolver.
+Revolver recoil is only used by 450+ dmg pistols (aka revolvers) to make them feel more like the hand cannons that they are designed to be, while all other pistols have fairly easy to control recoil.

 ### New damage classes